Ernie Sabella: Career

 In the Quantum Leap episode "Catch a Falling Star", he played the dual role of Manny, a stage actor, and Sancho Panza, Manny's character in a touring production of Man of La Mancha.
 Sabella had a brief appearance as a naked man on a subway train in a 1992 episode of Seinfeld titled "The Subway".

 He starred in a series of television commercials for NyQuil cold medicine in 1994 and was seen in a MasterCard commercial (2007), as well as Lynx in 2008.

 Sabella co-starred as Sidney Bernstein in the Broadway musical comedy Curtains, which opened officially on March 22, 2007 and ran until June 29, 2008.

 He played the role of apartment building superintendent Leon in the 9th episode "Hold Outs" of the 6th season (2015) of the CBS police procedural drama Blue Bloods.

-In 2015, Sabella reprised his voice role as Pumbaa in the TV pilot movie The Lion Guard: Return of the Roar.

-In 2016, Sabella became a full-time cast member for the Disney Junior television series The Lion Guard.
+In 2015, Sabella reprised his voice role as Pumbaa in the TV pilot film The Lion Guard: Return of the Roar.
+He later became a recurring cast member in the full series, The Lion Guard.

 Personal life

-Sabella met his wife Cheryl backstage during a Broadway performance of A Funny Thing Happened on the Way to the Forum in 1996; they married in 1999.
-His wife works as a computer programmer in their home town.
+Sabella met his wife Cheryl near the backstage door following a Broadway performance of Guys & Dolls in 1994; they married in 1999.
+His wife works as a computer programmer in their hometown.